Change ringing miscellany

 General rule: if stage minus hunt bell count is even, you’ll have a method with long places.

-Stage 9: 6 hunt bells
+A more extreme example: Stage 9 with 6 hunt bells .

 The number of leads in this method is 3.